Police identify man who was electrocuted while painting

 WOONSOCKET, R.I.
-(AP) — Police have identified the man who was killed after he was shocked by electricity in Rhode Island.
+(AP) — Police have released the name of the man electrocuted in Rhode Island late last week.

-WPRI-TV reports 64-year-old Alejandro Gonzalez died after he was shocked while painting a home in Woonsocket Friday around 1 p.m.
+WPRI-TV reports 64-year-old Alejandro Gonzalez, of Pawtucket, was shocked while painting a home in Woonsocket at about 1 p.m.
+Friday.

-National Grid spokesperson Ted Kresse says they deployed crews to the scene to de-energize the area so first responders could provide assistance.
+National Grid spokesman Ted Kresse says the utility deployed crews to the scene to de-energize the area so first responders could provide assistance.

 Kresse could not provide further details, but he says they are working with authorities to determine what happened.